 world peace chicken enchiladas verdes

 I really can't think of one bad to say about these enchiladas, except that they're addicting.
-They are super simple to make, using precooked chicken or even leftover turkey and take mere minutes to assemble.
+I could probably make these weekly and no one would be mad about it.

 IF you can't abide a tiny bit of spicy heat, use regular Monterrey Jack cheese or cheddar jack instead of pepper jack and only one can of the green chilies.
+This isn’t a burn-your-face-off recipe by any means.
+The chilies are mild but do have a little kick.

 6 c. chicken, cooked and chopped